Kris Jenner Poses In Sexy Bikini On Yacht In Greece

 Despite their reported age difference, Jenner’s bikini photos show why a guy Gamble’s age would lust after a woman like Kris at this point in her life.

-Kris has successfully managed the career of her daughter Kim Kardashian, while allowing her other children to gain exposure with the popular E! show Keeping Up With The Kardashians.
+Kris has successfully managed the career of her daughter, Kim Kardashian, while allowing her other children to gain exposure with the popular E! show, Keeping Up With The Kardashians.

-The show has produced 13 successful seasons and shows how the Kardashian-Jenner family interacts amongst one another.
+The show has produced 13 successful seasons and shows how the Kardashian-Jenner family interacts with one another.
 More importantly, it shows the glamorous lifestyle that the family lives and the things that are taking place in their personal and professional lives.

 Jenner is scheduled to release her tell-all book soon and has revealed some of her steamy secrets that occurred during her famous relationships.
-One, in particular, had to do with cheating on the father of her first four children Rob Kardashian.
+One, in particular, had to do with cheating on the father of her first four children, Robert Kardashian.

-Kris was reportedly caught having passionate sex with her personal trainer Todd Waterman in Rob’s best friend’s gym.
+Kris was reportedly caught having passionate sex with her personal trainer, Todd Waterman, in Robert’s best friend’s gym.
 The story is just one of many that Jenner has to offer in the book.

 Kardashians: An American Drama, is expected to be a hot topic for Kris Jenner, as most fans are interested learning more of her dirty secrets.
 Until then, they will have to sit back and enjoy her adventures in the south of France.